Take the Long View ℠

-Acknowledgement that we are changing our clients' lives, giving them more time for the important things.
+Acknowledgment that we are changing our clients’ lives, giving them more time for the important things.
 Also, being with a group of younger people makes me feel, well, younger.
-Our conversations are about technology, sports, and children's activities rather than what medicine one is taking.
+Our conversations are about technology, sports, and children’s activities rather than the medications we take.

 I find that being engaged in both work and free time makes both more fun and rewarding.
 For me, constant relaxation is not in fact relaxing.

 I started making goals about 30 years ago.
 Ones that I have achieved include trips to Ireland, Scotland, and the Masters; classes at Washington University; church activities; and building a firm.
-Among my future goals: Get my golf handicap down to 15 (from 17), take my grandkids on trips when they turn 10, and visit China and Russia.
+Among my future goals: Get my golf handicap down to 14 (from 16), and family trips to Costa Rica and a beach resort.

 Our Latest Thinking